 Advocacy quilts allow marginalized women and children to tell their story and reach new partners in the Global North

-The Advocacy Project helps marginalized communities to use embroidery as a tool for therapy, human rights and advocacy.
+The Advocacy Project helps marginalized communities use embroidery as a tool for therapy, human rights, and advocacy.
 With support from experts in the north, we turn their embroidered squares into quilts that can be exhibited and even sold.
 Every artist who contributed to an AP quilt is profiled on this website with their agreement.

 Telling the story of marginalization through embroidery

 Producing embroidery can be therapeutic, particularly when done in company of other survivors.
 Aci M was attacked and violated by militia in eastern Congo in 2010.
 She was one of 120 Congolese women to describe their ordeal for the six Ahadi (“promise”) quilts.
 AP curates over 50 advocacy quilts on behalf of partners.
 Each one is a record of abuse and resistance, as told by women and children who were directly affected and rarely have a chance to express themselves.